Icenium/icenium-cli/README.md

 * You cannot debug your Android apps while running on a connected device.
 * You cannot debug your iOS apps while running on a connected device.
 * You cannot migrate between Apache Cordova versions.
-* You cannot enable and disable the core Apache Cordova plugins.
-* You cannot enable and disable the integrated Apache Cordova plugins.
 * You cannot use the **Data Navigator** to review your Telerik Backend Services projects and their resources.
 * You cannot use the AppBuilder UI Designer tool to design the user interface of your Kendo UI Mobile or Kendo UI DataViz apps.
 * You cannot use the AppBuilder version control and storage cloud services.